purijatin/njexl_wiki/05-Methods.md

     000000000000000000000000000000000000000000000000000000000000000000000000000

 Good enough, I suppose.
 Beware of recursion in nJexl.
-As it is divine, it is not well implemented, and it would eventually fail you.
+As it is divine, it is not well implemented by a human like me, and thus like all divine stuff, it would eventually fail you.
 It does not handle a depth of 420+ well.
-While I would like to work on optimising it, premature optimisation is the root of many evils, so ....
+While I would like to work on optimising it, *premature optimisation is the root of many evils* , so ....

 ## Functional Support